hmrc/accessibility/docs/common-issues/error-summary.md

 ## 4. Incorrect styling

-The Error summary component has specific styling to match the [GOV.UK colour pallete](https://design-system.service.gov.uk/styles/colour/)
+The Error summary component has specific styling to match the [GOV.UK colour pallete](https://design-system.service.gov.uk/styles/colour/).

 When used properly, the up to date GOV.UK colour pallete provides enough colour contrast to satisfy WCAG critera [1.4.3: Contrast (Minimum)](https://www.w3.org/WAI/WCAG21/Understanding/contrast-minimum) and [1.4.11: Non-text Contrast](https://www.w3.org/WAI/WCAG21/Understanding/non-text-contrast).

 ### Cause of issues

-The majority of issues relate to using a depricated library like [assets-frontend](https://github.com/hmrc/assets-frontend) or an out of date version of [govuk-frontend](https://github.com/alphagov/govuk-frontend/)
+The majority of issues relate to using a depricated library like [assets-frontend](https://github.com/hmrc/assets-frontend) or an out of date version of [govuk-frontend](https://github.com/alphagov/govuk-frontend/).

 ### Impact

-Low colour contrast can affect users with various vision related conditions and can cause unnessessry eye strain when using a service.
+Low colour contrast can affect users with various vision related conditions and can cause unnessessry eye strain when using our services.

 ### Solution

-Always use the latest compatible version of the library your service is built on and for existing services update it to use [govuk-frontend](https://github.com/alphagov/govuk-frontend/) if you haven't already.
+Always use the latest compatible version of the library your service is built on and, if posible, existing services should update to use [govuk-frontend](https://github.com/alphagov/govuk-frontend/) if they haven't already.

 ### How to test

 1. Submit the page with 1 or more invalid entries.
-2. Visually check the service matches the [GOV.UK colour pallette](https://design-system.service.gov.uk/styles/colour/)
+2. Visually check the service matches the [GOV.UK colour pallette](https://design-system.service.gov.uk/styles/colour/).
 3. Use a tool like [WAVE for Chrome](https://chrome.google.com/webstore/detail/wave-evaluation-tool/jbbplnpkjmmeebjpijfedlgcdilocofh) to test the contast of items on a page.

 ## 5. Message text

 ### Cause

-A validation error occurs, the Error Summary is displayed but the message text is ambigous or convaluted.
+A validation error occurs, the error summary is displayed, but the error messages are ambigous or convoluted.

 ### Impact